-For the proposed Development, the upstream wind flow during testing was conditioned to simulate an atmospheric boundary layer passing over suburban/open terrain.
+For the proposed Development, the upstream wind flow during testing was conditioned to simulate an atmospheric boundary layer passing over suburban terrain.
 The terrain within the site's immediate vicinity was incorporated into the proximity model.
-Historical meteorological data recorded from the Toronto Pearson International Airport was used in this analysis.
-For studies in the City of Mississauga, the data is split up into four seasons, spring, summer, fall and winter, and the resulting wind roses are presented as mean velocity and percent frequency in Figures 5b-e.
+Historical meteorological data recorded from Billy Bishop Airport was used in this analysis and consideration was applied to Pearson International Airport data.
+For studies on the waterfront in the City of Mississauga, weather data from Billy Bishop Airport is deemed representative.
+The data is split up into four seasons, spring, summer, fall and winter, and the resulting wind roses are presented as mean velocity and percent frequency in Figures 5b-e.
 The mean velocities presented in the wind roses are measured at an elevation of 10m.
 Thus, representative ground level velocities at a height of 2m, for an urban macroclimate, are 52% of the mean values indicated on the wind rose, (for suburban and rural macroclimates the values are 63% and 78% respectively).
-The macroclimate for this area is predominantly suburban.
+The macroclimate for this area is open and suburban.

-Winter (November 16 to March 31) has the highest mean velocities of the seasons with prevailing winds from the north and west, with significant components from north through west to southwest as indicated in Figure 5b.
-Spring (April 1 to June 15) has the second highest mean wind velocities and the prevailing winds tend to be from the North to West quadrant (Figure 5c).
-Summer (June 16 to September 15) has the lowest mean wind velocities of the seasons with prevailing winds from north through west to south as indicated in Figure 5d.
-During the fall, (September 16 to November 15) the possible directions for prevailing winds include the North to Southwest sector (Figure 5e).
+Winter (November 16 to March 31) has the highest mean velocities of the seasons with prevailing winds from the west through southwest, with significant components also from the northwest and east through northeast as indicated in Figure 5b.
+Spring (April 1 to June 15) has the second highest mean wind velocities with the significant prevailing winds emanating from east through northeast (Figure 5c).
+Summer (June 16 to September 15) has the lowest mean wind velocities of the seasons with prevailing winds from the east through northeast as well, as indicated in Figure 5d.
+During the Fall, (September 16 to November 15) the possible directions for prevailing winds include the east through northeast as well as the northwest through southwest sector (Figure 5e).
 The magnitudes of the mean wind velocities are between spring and summer winds.
 Reported pedestrian comfort conditions generally pertain to annual conditions unless stated otherwise.